-Purpose: The purpose of this activity is to enable you to apply CERT protocols
+Purpose: The purpose of this activity is to enable you to apply CERT protocols to a suspected terrorist incident.

 Instructions: Follow the steps below to complete this activity:

 - 1. Assume that you are a CERT graduate and have been assigned to a team. - 2.
 Working in your table group, read the scenario assigned to your group and determine as a team what actions to take. - 3.
 You will have 10 minutes to read and discuss your scenarios. - 4.
 Select a spokesperson to present the team's response to the class.